Paramedic Science - BSc

 Irish Leaving Certificate: H2, H2, H3, H3

 Required subjects: To include Human Biology or Biology and a discursive subject, such as English, History, RMPS, Modern Studies, Philosophy at Higher/ A Level.
 English and Maths (Grade C) required and second science preferred at Nat 5/GCSE if not studied at Higher level.
+We can also accept National 5 Application of Maths or Lifeskills at the same grade.

 International: IELTS of 7.0 with no component lower than 6.5